To detect vitamin A deficiency or toxicity

 Is there anything else I should know?

 A person with a minimal amount of vitamin A stored may have marginal but adequate vitamin A until they have an illness or other condition, such as pregnancy, that puts increased demands on their body.
 This is one of the reasons that night blindness during pregnancy is prevalent in many parts of the world.
 However, requirement in pregnancy should be balanced.
-There is a possibility of increased risk of cranial neural crest defects and other malformations resulting from excessive use of vitamin A shortly before and during pregnancy.
+There is a possibility of increased risk of neurological complications and other malformations resulting from excessive use of vitamin A shortly before and during pregnancy.

-Eating excessive amounts of foods with beta carotene, such as carrots, can cause a person's skin to turn yellow-orange but it does not cause vitamin A toxicity.
+Eating excessive amounts of foods with beta carotene (carotenoids are related in structure to vitamin A), such as carrots, can cause a person's skin to turn yellow-orange but it does not cause vitamin A toxicity.
 The body does not convert beta carotene to vitamin A when there is sufficient vitamin A present.

 What is vitamin A?